-YTL REIT embraces social responsibility and maintains a strong commitment to uplift the well-being of communities who have direct or indirect impacts on our business.
-As part of the YTL Group, we continue to take a proactive stance in enriching local communities, from providing financial assistance to improving the quality of education, supporting livelihoods and economic development.
+YTL REIT embraces social responsibility and maintains a solid commitment to uplift the well-being of communities that directly or indirectly impact our business.
+As part of YTL Group, we continue to take a proactive stance in enriching local communities through efforts such as providing financial assistance to improving the quality of education, as well as supporting local livelihoods by sourcing locally and promoting economic development.